HubSpot integrations with AgentKit

 Understanding OpenAI's AgentKit

-AgentKit isn't a finished product, it's a toolkit for developers who want to build AI agents.
-It’s made for people who write code and gives them three main building blocks:
+AgentKit is a toolkit for developers who want to build specialized AI agents.
+It’s designed for technical teams and provides three main building blocks:

-1. Agent Builder: A visual space where a developer can draw out an agent's logic, connect it to different tools, and design workflows with multiple steps.
+Agent Builder: A visual space where a developer can map out an agent's logic, connect it to various tools, and design multi-step workflows.

-2. ChatKit: A collection of pre-made UI components to help you embed a nice-looking chat agent right into your website or app.
+ChatKit: A collection of UI components to help embed a professional-looking chat agent into your website or app.

-3. Connector Registry: A central spot for managing how your agent connects to other tools and data sources, including platforms like HubSpot.
+Connector Registry: A central spot for managing how your agent connects to other tools and data sources, including the HubSpot platform.

 How HubSpot integrations with AgentKit work: Features and the setup reality

-The main way to get AgentKit and HubSpot talking is to build a custom conversational agent that can perform actions through the HubSpot API.
-The process usually looks something like this: a customer types a question into a chat window (built with ChatKit), their message gets sent to the agent (designed in Agent Builder), and the agent then uses the HubSpot API to either pull information (like a contact's details) or do something (like create a new support ticket).
+The primary way to get AgentKit and HubSpot talking is to build a custom conversational agent that performs actions through HubSpot's robust API.
+The process generally involves a customer interacting with a chat window (built with ChatKit), the message being processed by the agent (designed in Agent Builder), and the agent using the HubSpot API to pull contact details or create a new support ticket.

-Here’s the catch: this is not a simple setup.
-It takes real technical skill.
-A developer has to set up the API connections, often using something called a Model Context Protocol (MCP) server, and then write the actual code that tells the agent what to do with the info it gets from HubSpot.
+This approach offers incredible flexibility for teams with technical resources.
+A developer sets up the API connections, often using a Model Context Protocol (MCP) server, and writes the custom code that tells the agent how to interact with the rich data in HubSpot.

 Common use cases for HubSpot integrations with AgentKit

-If you have the development team for it, you can build some genuinely useful tools.
+With the right development support, you can build some genuinely impressive tools.
 Here are a few things that are possible with a custom-built integration between HubSpot and AgentKit.

 Building custom customer support chatbots

-You could create an agent that answers customer questions by digging into your HubSpot knowledge base.
-If it gets stuck, it could automatically create a new ticket in HubSpot Service Hub and attach the full chat history for a human agent to pick up.
+You could create an agent that answers customer questions by securely accessing your HubSpot knowledge base.
+If the agent needs help, it can automatically create a new ticket in HubSpot Service Hub, ensuring a human agent has all the context they need to provide excellent service.

 Creating intelligent sales development agents

-Picture a chatbot sitting on your pricing page.
-It could ask a few qualifying questions to figure out a visitor's needs and budget.
-If they look like a strong lead, the agent could create a new contact and deal right inside your HubSpot CRM, maybe even assigning it to the right sales rep based on their territory.
+Imagine a chatbot on your pricing page that qualifies visitors.
+If a visitor is a strong lead, the agent can immediately create a new contact and deal in your HubSpot CRM, seamlessly handing it off to the right sales rep.

 Developing internal data assistants